Nadine Dorries to stand down as MP, admitting Tory election chances ‘terminal’

 Nadine Dorries to stand down as MP as she admits Tory election chances ‘terminal’

-Staunch Boris Johnson ally hits out at Rishi Sunak supporters, blaming them for party’s trailing 24 points in polls
+Staunch Boris Johnson ally hits out at ‘stupidity’ of colleagues and at Rishi Sunak supporters, blaming them for party’s polls slump

 Nadine Dorries has revealed she is standing down at the next election, warning the Tory party’s dismal poll ratings are “terminal”.